Master Groups

 • Community involvement

-Diversity, Equity, & Inclusion (DEI) Council (Appointed by the President)
+Diversity, Equity, & Inclusion (DEI) Group

 Responsible for: